abipalli/semioverse/README.md

 ---

-# Beyond the Literary Form

-Turing machines, and by extension many traditional computational models, are based on sequential processing and linear structure which to a certain extent are based on the linear-literary form.
-They typically process data in a step-by-step manner, often following a specific sequence of operations or instructions.
-This mirrors the linear, sequential nature of language and literature, where sentences are read one word at a time and in a particular order.

-A Turing machine reads one symbol at a time from its tape and follows a set of rules to determine what actions to take based on that symbol.
-In contrast, Oxels can potentially recognize complex patterns or structures in the data, not just individual symbols.
-This can be likened to understanding the meaning of an entire paragraph or chapter at once, rather than processing it word by word.

 # Imminant non-locality of meaning

 Since modifications of the reference structures in the graph change the meaning of references is inherently non-local since it is a "form" or "shape" of the reference patterns and pattern references that give them their meaning.
 Thus by changing the form we imminently altering meaning across the totality of the connected graph, because the “form” is simply different.
 Interestingly, this doesn’t require the use of event-propogation, the change of form is simply *imminant*.